 Mostar, Bosnia and Herzegovina – the town with ‘that bridge’!
 Make no mistake, the bridge known as Stari Most, Mostar is just as incredible in the stone flesh as it is in photos.
-The main problem with Mostar is that the secret is out, everyone who travels to Bosnia’s capital city, Sarajevo, makes the very scenic journey to Mostar.
+The main problem with Mostar is that the secret is out, everyone who travels to Bosnia’s capital city, Sarajevo, makes the very scenic journey to Mostar, the cultural capital of the Herzegovina region.
 Here are my tips on getting the best out of your trip to Mostar.

 Stari Most – Old Bridge

-Stari Most which means Old Bridge in Bosnian, sits in the Old Town of Mostar in Bosnia and Herzegovina.
+Stari Most which means Old Bridge in Bosnian, sits in the Old Town of Mostar.
 The town was built in the 15h and 16th centuries by the Ottoman Empire.
 Later the Austro-Hungarians occupied Mostar during the 19th and 20th century.
 The Old Bridge, which was designed by the chief Ottoman architect, Mimar Sinan, sits over the Neretva River.

 Best Time to Visit Stari Most, Mostar